Gold and green are the colours to be seen in on this one day of the year. You with us?

 Get your heart pumping and your "oi, oi, ois" out for WA's annual triathlon / duathlon.

 Whether you’re in it to win it or are a proud spectator, the Australia Day Triathlon is not one to miss on 26 January.
-Part of the West Australian Summer Triathlon series, it's a family-friendly event with categories for all grades of athletes.
+It's a family-friendly event with categories for all grades of athletes starting from 12 years old up to 70+.

 For those looking to swim, cycle and run, the triathlon events include junior, novice, fun and sprint categories.
 For those wishing to skip the swim, the duathlon is available in standard and sprint forms.